fgavilondo/learn-rust-webapp/README.md

         // ...
     }

-... and the web::Json extractor to deserialize them from the HTTP request.
+... and use the web::Json extractor to deserialize them from the HTTP request.

 # In-memory application state